jdmonin/JSettlers2/doc/Readme.developer.md

 documented.
 For a technical overview of how the bots plan their actions, start at the SOCRobotBrain class javadoc.

-There are a few bot debugging commands, such as print-vars and stats.
-To send them, type `botname:command` into the chat textbox while playing or observing a game with bots: `robot 7:stats`.
-See `SOCRobotClient.handleGAMETEXTMSG_debug` for more details.

 You can also build pieces for the bots using "Free Placement" debug mode (see above) to help set up debugging or testing situations, including the game's initial placement.